kunalbodke/semusi-android-sdk/README.md

     config.setPlacesTrackingAllowedState(true);
     config.setRuleEngineEventStateAllowed(true);
     config.setDebuggingStateAllowed(true);
+    config.setContinuousSensingAllowed(false);

     // start semusi context sensing with config
-    // by default all setters are enabled and accuracy level to High Api.startContext(getApplicationContext(), config);
+    // by default all setters are enabled and accuracy level to High
+    // and continous sensing is set to false Api.startContext(getApplicationContext(), config);
 }
 ```